Working with ZIP/XML files using the example of translating MATLAB live scripts into ngscipt format

 end

-Creating a template for ngscript summary files¶
+Creating a template for the final ngscript files

-, into which we will put the cells of our document.
-The Engee script format provides backwards compatibility, although changes sometimes occur.
-To have a reasonably up-to-date template for the document ngscript
+Now we need to prepare the file. .ngscript, in which we will place the cells of our document.
+The Engee script format ensures backward compatibility, although changes sometimes occur.
+To have a fairly fresh document template ngscript let's use as a template the same document that is currently open in front of you – the script. mlx_to_ngscript_parser.ngscript.

-- document template,
+- Document template,

 - text cell template,

-- code cell template,
+- Code cell template,

-which we will supplement with information as we process the input mlx
+which we will supplement with information as we process the input mlx files.

 doc_template = JSON.parsefile( "$(@__DIR__)/mlx_to_ngscript_parser.ngscript" );